MaitreManuel/bfmanager/README.md

 docker-compose exec node npm install
 ```

+Maybe you'll get an error from node container due to missing dependencies, make a second `docker-compose up -d` if needed.

 ### How to setup database (the lazy way)

 1. Go to http://localhost:16543/login, you'll be redirect to pgAdmin.